How Ballpoint Pens Are Made

 The Ink

-Some materials need to be heated or cooled to a certain temperature to yield the ideal cohesion of materials, in which case the ingredients will be added at specific times and increments.
+If some materials need to reach a certain temperature for ideal cohesion, they add the ingredients at specific times and increments.

 Batch mixers may have automatic controls that release the materials at computerized intervals.
 Computerized batch mixers will also vary mixing times as necessary and inject the right pigments to create whatever color ink is being made.

-Quality control tests are done on each batch of ink in the pen making process to ensure proper ink flow and measure the effectiveness of the ink.
+Before finalizing, quality control tests are done on each batch of ink in the process to ensure proper ink flow and measure the effectiveness of the ink.

 The Plastic Components